uldyssian-sh/vmware-vcp-vvf-vcf-certs/README.md

-# VMware Cloud Foundation (VCF) Certification Paths – Official Resource Index (2025)
+# VMware Cloud Foundation (VCF) Certification Paths

 This repository serves as a clean, curated **index of VMware Cloud Foundation (VCF) certification paths and related resources** hosted on an official VMware Box folder.